Glen Baxter (artist): Life and career

-Today the artist lives and works in London.
-With Flowers Gallery, Baxter has had a number of solo shows including Furtive Loomings (2017), Tofu Walk With Me (2015), and Glen Baxter: The Soul in Torment, Parts I & II (2012).
+Baxter lived and worked in London.
+With Flowers Gallery, Baxter had a number of solo shows including Furtive Loomings (2017), Tofu Walk With Me (2015), and Glen Baxter: The Soul in Torment, Parts I & II (2012).

-In August 2014, Baxter was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+In August 2014, Baxter was one of over 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In May 2016, The New York Review of Books published a collection of Baxter's work titled, Almost Completely Baxter: New and Selected Blurtings.

+Baxter died from carcinomatosis on 29 March 2026, aged 82.